tl-nguyen/IonicParseSeed/README.md

 #This is a Parse + Ionic seed project

-- Change your config.example.js file to config.js
+- Change your www/js/config.example.js file to www/js/config.js
-- Open config.js and add your APP_ID and JAVASCRIPT_ID
+- Open config.js and edit your APP_ID and JAVASCRIPT_ID